pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/5_cyclic_sort/0_note.md

     - unsorted
     - smallest element starts from 1
     - biggest element is 5
-    - input array size is 5
+    - input array size is also 5
     - no repeated element

 - To determine if the Cyclic Sort pattern is suitable for a given problem, you can consider the following characteristics: